appium/appium-remote-debugger/README.md

 A Node.js frontend for the Remote Debugger protocol used by Appium to connect to iOS webviews and Safari.
 Written using ES6+.

-Issues for this repo are disabled.
-Log any issues at the [main Appium repo's issue tracker](https://github.com/appium/appium/issues).

 ## Safari's version of the WebKit API

 Safari implements a wonky version of the WebKit API.
 It is not documented.
 The